 Andy Schneeflock, studied at the Atlantic and has taught there for the past five years.
 Theater: Harry The Hunk On His Way Out (The Cherry Lane Theatre) Mush (NY Fringe at La Mama) Really Rosie & Miss Nelson is Missing (Atlantic Theater For Kids) A Winter’s Tale (Atlantic Stage 2) The Steel Tower (Theater Arts Japan) OMFG Sketch Comedy & Too Many Zombies TV (UCB).
 TV: “History Channels Epic History of Everyday Things” “Señor Nugget”.
 Film: Staring At the Sun, GUYnecology, Marketing Minorities, OMFG Instructional Videos.
 You can often catch him perform with the nationally recognized comedy group, The Story Pirates.

-Todd Thaler is a prolific casting director, teacher (NYU, Atlantic Acting School, Columbia University, Brooklyn College) and private acting coach.
-Among many other credits, he served as casting director on Sidney Lumet’s RUNNING ON EMPTY, Luc Besson’s THE PROFESSIONAL, Todd Field’s LITTLE CHILDREN, Ed Harris’ directorial debut, POLLOCK, Barbara Streisand’s THE MIRROR HAS TWO FACES, James Foley’s PERFECT STRANGER, Stacy Cochran’s MY NEW GUN, Irwin Winkler’s NIGHT AND THE CITY, John McNaughton’s MAD DOG & GLORY, Gavin O’Connor’s TUMBLEWEEDS, James Mangold’s HEAVY, and COPLAND, Wayne Wang’s BECAUSE OF WINN-DIXIE, and MAID IN MANHATTAN, and all of the films written and directed by John Turturro, MAC, ILLUMINATA, ROMANCE & CIGARETTES, and his upcoming FADING GIGOLO.
-Some television credits include: TBS’ Are We There Yet?, Peter Berg’s brilliant, but short-lived Wonderland, and NBC’s, Ed, for which he was nominated for the Television Academy of Arts & Science Emmy Award.
-For a full list of Todd’s credits, visit his IMDb page here.
+Todd Thaler is a prolific Film & Television Casting Director, teacher, (NYU/Tisch School of the Arts, Columbia University, Brooklyn College, Atlantic Acting School), and private acting coach.
+Among many others, he served as Casting Director on Sidney Lumet’s RUNNING ON EMPTY, Luc Besson’s THE PROFESSIONAL, Todd Field’s LITTLE CHILDREN, Ed Harris’ directorial debut, POLLOCK, Barbra Streisand’s THE MIRROR HAS TWO FACES, James Foley’s PERFECT STRANGERS, Stacy Cochran’s MY NEW GUN and BOYS, Irwin Winkler’s NIGHT AND THE CITY, John McNaughton’s MAD DOG & GLORY, Gavin O’Connor’s TUMBLEWEEDS, James Mangold’s HEAVY and COP LAND, Wayne Wang’s BECAUSE OF WINN-DIXIE and MAID IN MANHATTAN, and all the films of John Turturro: MAC, ILLUMINATA, ROMANCE & CIGARETTES and, his most recent, FADING GIGOLO.
+Television projects include: TBS’ Are We There Yet?, Peter Berg’s Wonderland, and NBC’s, Ed, for which he was nominated for an Emmy Award.

 Charles Tuthill was an actor for 15 years before joining the Atlantic Faculty, where he teaches Shakespeare.
 He also serves on the faculties of SUNY Purchase where he is a first year and fourth year teacher, as well as the Tepper Semester offered by Syracuse University.
 He maintains a private practice where he coaches actors for graduate school, as well as individuals who are working on feature films or television.
 For more information see www.charlestuthill.com.